Kariakito/website-flow/README.md

 Primavera:  toppings: cheese, bacon and corn
 Capresa: extra slice of tomatos, basil and Motasarella cheese
 Philadelphia: onions, bacon, Mushroom, phyladelphia cheese and normal cheese pizza
+Please: not pineapple or anchovy